Probability Thermodynamics and Probability Quantum Field: Probability thermodynamics and probability quantum field: examples

 In the above, we construct probability thermodynamics and probability quantum fields for probability distributions with nonnegative random variables.
 For constructing probability spectral functions with nonnagative random variables, we can use the conventional definition of spectral functions.
 For the distribution with negative random variables, however, the conventional definition is invalid, and we need to use the generalized definition given in the present paper.
+In this section, we use the Normal distribution and the Cauchy distribution as examples.
+The thermodynamics and quantum field theory of other distributions with negative random variables are presented in Appendix \ref{negative}.